whitehax0r/ArchLinux-PS4/README.md

 :warning: Highly recommeded to use a USE A >=16GB USB 3.0 Device :warning:

 - Format the USB 3.0 Device to Fat32 filesystem.
+You can use this [software](http://ridgecrop.co.uk/index.htm?guiformat.html)
 - Copy and paste the bzImage, the initramfs.cpio.gz, bootargs.txt and arch.tar.xz files to the root of the USB 3.0 Device.
 - :warning: If you use the same initramfs.cpio.gz from my Github, this one is created by Nazky, the name of this OS should be arch.tar.xz :warning:
 - :warning: __If you use the initramfs.cpio.gz from psxita team, you should rename this file arch.tar.xz to psxitarch.tar.xz__ :warning: